Weezer (Blue Album): Legacy

-The Blue Album has become one of the most highly regarded albums of the 1990s, as well as of all time, appearing on many "Best-of" lists.
-In 2020, Rolling Stone ranked the album number 294 on their list of the 500 Greatest Albums of All Time.
+The Blue Album has become one of the most highly regarded albums of the 1990s, as well as of all time, appearing on many "best of" lists.
+In 2020, Rolling Stone ranked the album number 294 on its 2020 list of the "500 Greatest Albums of All Time".
 It was previously ranked at 297 in 2003, and 299 in 2012.
 In 2002, the readers of Rolling Stone ranked the album the 21st greatest of all time.
 Blender named the Blue Album among the "500 CDs You Must Own", calling the album "Absolute geek-rock, out and proud."
-Non-U.S. publications have acclaimed the album as well: New Zealand's The Movement placed it at number 39 on a list of "The 101 Best Albums of the 90s", and Visions of Germany ranked it number 32 on a list of "The Most Important Albums of the 90s."
-In November 2011, the Blue Album was ranked number three on Guitar World magazine's top ten list of guitar albums of 1994, with Bad Religion's Stranger than Fiction and The Offspring's Smash in first and second place respectively.
+Non-U.S. publications have acclaimed the album as well: Visions of Germany ranked it number 32 on a list of "The Most Important Albums of the 90s".
+In November 2011, the Blue Album was ranked number three on Guitar World magazine's top ten list of guitar albums of 1994, with Bad Religion's Stranger than Fiction and the Offspring's Smash in first and second places respectively.
 The album also peaked at number 25 on Guitar Worlds "Superunknown: 50 Iconic Albums That Defined 1994" list.

-Reviews of the album when its deluxe edition was released have reflected its rise in stature continuing to be positive.
-In 2004, PopMatters gave the album a very positive review, saying "I'd go so far to declare the 'Blue Album' one of the greatest records of the last 20 years."
-And Rolling Stone reiterated their original positive review by further describing it as "big, vibrant pop-rock that would inspire thousands of emo kids".
+Reviews of the album when its deluxe edition was released have reflected its rise in stature, continuing to be positive.
+In 2004, PopMatters gave the album a very positive review, saying, "I'd go so far to declare the 'Blue Album' one of the greatest records of the last 20 years."
+And Rolling Stone reiterated its original positive review by further describing it as "big, vibrant pop-rock that would inspire thousands of emo kids".
 Blogcritics gave the album 10/10 and described it as "one of the most important debut albums of the last ten years".

 In naming Weezer the 26th best album of the 1990s, Pitchfork summed up the album's critical recognition:

-NME credited the album as a formative influence on melodic emo.
-AllMusic critic Stephen Thomas Erlewine gave the album 5/5, writing: "Although the group wears its influences on its sleeve, Weezer pulls it together in a strikingly original fashion, thanks to Cuomo's urgent melodicism, a fondness for heavy, heavy guitars, a sly sense of humor, and damaged vulnerability, all driven home at a maximum volume."
+NME credited the album as a formative influence on "melodic emo".

+According to Pacific Lutheran University editor-in-chief Nolan James: "Weezer are a bit of a joke now, but they were once a critically-acclaimed breath-of-fresh-air in a dying alternative rock scene.
+While the rock genre was struggling to define itself as grunge’s short-lived chokehold on the music industry faded, Rivers Cuomo and co. wrote 10 joyful little rock tunes that seemed far more forward-thinking and far less afraid of its pop sensibilities than many groups at the time."